• Offered by Research School of Accounting

 3. Analyse accounting case studies to gain an understanding of the opportunities and challenges brought by large financial and non-financial data set.

-6. Demonstrate an understanding of contemporary accounting analytics relevant to accountants’ work in professional contexts.
+4. Demonstrate knowledge of contemporary accounting analytics and their relevance to professional practice.

 Indicative Assessment